iotaledger/compass/docs/HOWTO_private_tangle.md

 If you look inside the script, here's some of those parameters explaned:

 - `--testnet-coordinator $COO_ADDRESS` - the Coordinator address that IRI listens on
 - `--mwm` (e.g. `9`) - sets the minimum weight magnitude (MWM) required by a client when performing proof-of-work (PoW).
-The minimum value that can be configured is 9.
-A value lower than that requires code changes in the network stack.
-Keep in mind that an MWM of 9 requires a negligible amount of PoW, so we do not expect any requirement to lower it further.
+Keep in mind that an MWM of 9 requires a negligible amount of PoW.
 For comparison, the IOTA Mainnet Network uses `MWM = 14`.
-The file is read from the config file.
-- `--max-depth` (e.g. `1000`)- only required on the node where the COO will be issuing milestones.
+- `--max-depth` (e.g. `1000`) - only required on the node where the COO will be issuing milestones.
 If you are creating more than one IRI node, this is not necessary.
-- `--milestone-start` (e.g. `1`) - the lower milestone index bound that IRI uses
+- `--milestone-start` (e.g. `1`) - the lowest milestone index that IRI uses
 - `--milestone-keys` - see the description of `depth` further above
-- `--packet-size` - How large the IOTA network packet is, we usually don't transmit unused request hash trits to save some bytes on the wire
-- `--request-hash-size` - How large the request hash inside the pakcet is
 - `--snapshot` - the file containing the private tangle's current snapshot information

 ### Create custom genesis